alpha-1 proteinase inhibitor human (Intravenous route)

 Alpha-1 proteinase inhibitor injection, also called alpha 1-PI, is used to treat a certain type of emphysema (a lung condition).
 The emphysema is caused by the lack of a protein called alpha 1-antitrypsin (AAT) in the body. alpha-1 proteinase inhibitor human replaces the protein when the body does not produce enough.

-alpha-1 proteinase inhibitor human is administered only by or under the immediate supervision of your doctor.
+alpha-1 proteinase inhibitor human is to be given only by or under the immediate supervision of your doctor.

 Before Using alpha-1 proteinase inhibitor human